mikala773/challenge-project-company-home-page-with-flexbox/README.md

 ## Status

 - **Need to edit values for media queries**:
-  Checked on Iphone 13 Pro Max and design did not adjust to mobile viewed at 100%.
+  Tested on Iphone 13 Pro Max and design did not adjust to mobile viewed at 100%.
 - Will continue to edit as I learn more ways to enhance the design

 ## Languages